FilippoLari/FL-RMQ/README.md

 make -j8
 ```

+## Reproducing our results

+You can find our benchmarking suite and instructions on how to reproduce our results at the following link: [RMQ-Experiments](https://github.com/FilippoLari/RMQ-experiments)

 ## Credits

 This project was developed by Paolo Ferragina and Filippo Lari, and a corresponding scientific paper has been submitted to the **36th Annual Symposium on Combinatorial Pattern Matching**